haciduru/RandomForestFromScratch/README.md

 I assume that everybody here knows what a random forest and what a decision tree is.
 If not, there are excellent tutorials out there that you can read (I am not sure if I can share their links here).
 Both random forests and decision trees are analytical tools that we use to solve classification problems.
 A forest is an aggregate of decision trees.
 Each tree in the forest makes a prediction and casts a vote based on that prediction.
 The forest aggregates the votes and makes the final decision.
 Thus, the real job is done by the decision tree.
 Here is how it happens.

 Let me use the Titanic data to illustrate my points.
 The problem that we want to solve is to predict who among the passengers survived and who died.
 We want to classify passengers into two groups: survived vs. died--survival is our dependent (or outcome) variable.
 We will group passengers into survived vs. dead categories based on their characteristics, such as male vs. female, young vs. old, rich vs. poor, and et cetera.
-These characteristics are called the independent (or predictor) variables.
+These features are called the independent (or predictor) variables.

 A decision tree, iteratively, divides the data into subgroups on the independent variables and calculates the likelihood of survival (in Titanic example) for each sub-group.
 Let us say we have information on only two of the passengers' characteristics in Titanic, (1) passenger class, and (2) sex.
 The algorithm divides the sample into subgroups on one of these characteristics first (e.g., passenger class), and then it divides each subgroup into smaller subgroups based on the other feature.
 Then, it calculates the proportion (i.e., probability) of passengers who survived in each subgroup.